ttionya/vaultwarden-backup/README.md

 Rclone global flags, see [flags](https://rclone.org/flags/).

-**Do not add flags that change the output, such as `-P`, which will affect the deletion of outdated backup files.**
+**Do not add flags that will change the output, such as `-P`, which will affect the deletion of outdated backup files.**

 Default: `''`

 #### CRON

-Schedule run backup script, based on Linux `crond`.
+Schedule run backup script, based on [`supercronic`](https://github.com/aptible/supercronic).
 You can test the rules [here](https://crontab.guru/#5_*_*_*_*).

 Default: `5 * * * *` (run the script at 5 minute every hour)

 #### ZIP_ENABLE

-Compress the backup file as Zip archive.
-When set to `'FALSE'`, only upload `.sqlite3` files without compression.
+Pack all backup files into a compressed file.
+When set to `'FALSE'`, each backup file will be uploaded independently.

 Default: `TRUE`

 #### ZIP_PASSWORD

-Set your password to encrypt Zip archive.
-Note that the password will always be used when compressing the backup file.
+Password for compressed file.
+Note that the password will always be used when packing the backup files.

 Default: `WHEREISMYPASSWORD?`